akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+### Day 157: Saturday July 31, 2021

+**Pomodoros Completed**: 5

+**Today's Progress**: Taking notes on the video series.
+Halfway through part 2.

+**My Feelings**: Starting to settle into a rhythm for this new section of exam prep.
+It takes a lot more active concentration and can be tiring, but I'm trying to build up some stamina in addition to keeping up with daily chores.

 ### Day 156: Friday July 30, 2021

 **Pomodoros Completed**: 5